 - Brisket: I recommend a brisket flat, which is a lean, boneless cut.

-Pro Tip: Choose a piece of brisket with a decent fat cap to help seal in moisture and protect the meat from excess heat while in the smoker.
+Pro Tip: I always choose a piece of brisket with a decent fat cap to help seal in moisture and protect the meat from excess heat while in the smoker.

 Variations on Smoked Beef Brisket

-You can change up the flavor of this brisket by choosing a different spice blend, such as five spice, blackened seasoning, taco seasoning, chili seasoning, Creole seasoning, or adobo.
+I love to change up the flavor of this brisket by choosing a different spice blend, such as five spice, blackened seasoning, taco seasoning, chili seasoning, adobo.

 How to Store and Reheat